muhddanishaiman/portfolio/QUICK_START.md

 ## TL;DR - What You Need To Do

 You're currently on the `gh-pages` branch.
-Follow these steps to prepare your portfolio for automated GitHub Pages deployment:
+Your existing configuration is already correct for your repository!
+Follow these steps to set up automated deployment:

 ### Step 1: Switch to Main Branch
 ```bash